run-x/opta-docs/content/en/Features/IAM/iam.md

 linkTitle: "IAM"
 date: 2021-07-21
 description: >
-  How to configure your iam to work with Opta
+  How to configure your IAM to work with Opta
 ---

 ## Overview